 The Plantronics RIG Flex Gaming Headset is the ideal headset for gamers who are looking for a low-cost headset to start streaming.
 This stereo headset outputs sound without any distortion while the headphones themselves offer bass enhancements so you can not only hear but feel the explosions on the battlefield.
 While the microphone doesn’t cancel outside noise, it still transmits your voice adequately, letting you try your hand at Twitch without making a huge monetary investment.

-Budget 7.1 Gaming Headsets
+Best Budget 7.1 Gaming Headsets

 The Sentey GS-4731 7.1 gaming headset shows that you don’t need to spend a significant amount of money to get 7.1 surround sound.
 This headset will connect to any PC with a USB slot and is compatible with both newer operating systems such as Windows 10 and legacy operating systems such as Windows Vista.
 The Sentey GS-4731 gaming headset provides deep bass while the closed design of the headset means you can hear your enemies from miles away thanks to the total isolation.
 The Sentey GS-4731 gaming headset puts an emphasis on comfort, with the premium comfort headband letting you wear this gaming headset for hours on end without any pain or discomfort.

 Logitech has a reputation for providing some fantastic gaming accessories, and the Logitech G430 981-000536 Dolby 7.1 Surround Sound Gaming Headset is no exception.
 This budget 7.1 gaming headset offers the following features:

 - A folding mechanism for storage purposes

 - Compatibility with both the PlayStation 4 and Windows PCs

 If you’re a gamer on a budget and have a preference for high-quality sound, this is one of the best budget 7.1 gaming headsets available.